rayserrano2735/Cerebral_Vision/README.md

 - Business value proposition and ROI framework
 - Implementation approach and timeline

-**Format:** PDF slide deck for executive presentations and board meetings
+**Format:** Interactive Canva presentation for executive and board meetings
+> *Tip: Choose "Continue in browser" to view without signing in, or open in Canva if you have an account*

 #### [HIPAA Compliance Executive Briefing](docs/snowflake_hipaa_compliance_executive_briefing.md)
 A detailed compliance-focused document explaining: